TheRealAnonymous008/quartz/content/details/engineering/factories/Manufacturing.md

+* The primary goal of manufacturing products is to make money for the business.
+However, there are various metrics that give indicators for factory performance.
-* The main KPI's of manufacturing are Quality, Rate (i.e., throughput), Cost, and Flexibility (how easy it is to implement changes)
+* The main KPI's of manufacturing are Quality, Rate (i.e., throughput), Cost, and Flexibility (how easy it is to implement changes). *The exact definitions for
+  "performance" that go beyond their formal definitions will depend on the needs of the business*
 * The aim of manufacturing is to optimize the productive time of the entire assembly line

   $$